GitGuru4DevOps-Venkatesh/Terraform-code/README.md

 Users can provide their own values for these variables according to their specific requirements when deploying the Terraform configuration.
 This version of the code allows for greater flexibility and reusability, as it can be easily customized for different scenarios without needing to modify the resource definitions directly.

-Here, can see clear explanation:
+***If you didn't get understand.
+Here, you can see clear explanation to the above Terraform code:***

-AWS Provider Configuration: This block defines the provider for AWS and specifies the region to deploy resources in.
+### AWS Provider Configuration: This block defines the provider for AWS and specifies the region to deploy resources in.

 ```
 provider "aws" {
   region = "us-east-1"